 USAC will arrange OPTIONAL tours and field studies as well.
-Summer students can participate in an optional Beijing Tour.
+In the spring, the program will begin with an optional tour of Shanghai.

 All optional tours are NOT included in your USAC fees and students must pay for these out of pocket.
-USAC will post to Gateway more information on how to enroll and pay for these tours.
+USAC will send more information on how to enroll and pay for these tours.